pgoultiaev/spring-docker-concourse/README.md

     - minimises manual versioning work
     - allows Devs to easily track a built   Docker image to its revision in git

+The idea is to implement this in [concourse-ci](https://concourse-ci.org/)